-Trans\ people use the restroom that they feel most comfortable and safest in, the same as cisgender people.
-If a trans\ person identifies as male, they may choose to use the men's restroom.
-If you identify as male, you probably use the men's restroom.
-Trans\ people who do not identify as "male" or "female" sometimes have a harder time figuring out which restrooms to use.
-Regardless, support the transgender identified person in your life by supporting their restroom choices.
+Trans people use the restroom that they feel most comfortable and safest in, the same as cisgender people.
+Many states have laws that explicitly state a person must use the restroom that is in alignment with their gender marker.
+If a trans person identifies as male, they may choose to use the men's restroom.
+However, if they are seen as female, it may be unsafe or seen as illegal to use the men's restroom so they may use the women's restroom.
+Trans people who do not identify as "male" or "female" sometimes have a harder time figuring out which restrooms to use.
+Regardless, support the transgender person in your life by supporting their restroom choices.
 If you feel comfortable and are concerned for their safety, you can ask if they would like you to go with them.

-Can someone still get a job if they are trans\ identified?
+Can someone still get a job if they are transgender?

-Yes, being trans\ identified is not a disease or disorder and does not prevent anyone from working and getting paid for their work.
-The only time being trans\ identified might interfere with a person's ability to get a job is if they experience discrimination.
-Although in 2012 the federal government determined that the definition of "sex" includes "gender identity" and "gender expression" when defining ways a person is not allowed to be discriminated against, this does not apply to all work places and some work places may choose to ignore this illegally.
+Yes, being trans does not inherently prevent anyone from working and getting paid for their work.
+However, trans people do disproportionately experience harassment and discrimination during their job searches, hiring process, and employment.
+Although in 2012 the federal government determined that the definition of "sex" includes "gender identity" and "gender expression" when defining ways a person is not allowed to be discriminated against, this does not apply to all work places.
 When employers request a background check they need to get written consent from the possible employee to access their work history, credit report, school records, and some or all criminal history information.
-Often these documents will have a trans\ person's birth name on them which might out them.
+Often these documents will have a trans person's birth name on them which might out them.
 Also, the employer has the right to access public records without notification to the future employee and without their consent.
-The employer absolutely cannot access the future employee's medical records, however.
+The employer absolutely cannot access the future employee's medical records.

-Can someone get married if they are trans\ identified?
+Can someone get legally married if they are transgender?